pytorch/serve/docs/server.md

 ### Custom Services

-This topic is covered in much more detail on the [custom service documentation page](custom_service.md), but let's talk about how you start up your TS server using a custom service and why you might want one.
+This topic is covered in much more detail on the [custom service documentation page](custom_service.md), but let's talk about how you start up your TorchServe server using a custom service and why you might want one.
 Let's say you have a model named `super-fancy-net.mar` in `/models` folder, which can detect a lot of things, but you want an API endpoint that detects only hotdogs.
 You would use a name that makes sense for it, such as the "not-hot-dog" API.
-In this case we might invoke TS like this:
+In this case we might invoke TorchServe like this:

 ```bash
 torchserve --start  --model-store /models --models not-hot-dog=super-fancy-net.mar